cloudfoundry/cf-acceptance-tests/README.md

-For example, one test pushes an app with `cf push`, hits an endpoint on the app with `curl` that causes it to crash, and asserts that we eventually see a crash event registered in `gcf events`.
+For example, one test pushes an app with `cf push`, hits an endpoint on the app with `curl` that causes it to crash, and asserts that we eventually see a crash event registered in `cf events`.

 Tests that will NOT be introduced here are ones which could be tested at the component level, such as basic CRUD of an object in the Cloud Controller.
 These tests belong with that component.